|

 Falaise

-is perched high above the town with great views of Falaise and it's
+The Castle is perched high above the town with great views of Falaise

 The recent renovations have been made in an interesting and modern